Elisabetta Preziosa: 2011

 In April, Preziosa competed at the European Championships in Berlin.
 In qualifications, she placed nineteenth all-around with a score of 52.825 but did not move on to the final because of the two-per-country rule.
 In event finals, she placed third on the balance beam with a score of 14.325.

 In October, Preziosa competed at the World Championships in Tokyo.
 She contributed scores of 14.208 on balance beam and 13.308 on floor toward the Italian team's ninth-place finish.

 2012

 In January, Preziosa competed at the London Prepares series in London.
 She contributed scores of 14.100 on balance beam and 13.466 on floor toward the Italian team's first-place finish, which meant that they qualified a full team to the Olympics.

 In June, Preziosa competed at the Italian Championships in Catania.
 She placed eighth in the all-around competition with a score of 51.600 and third in the floor final with a score of 13.300.

 London Olympics

 At the end of July, Preziosa competed at the 2012 Summer Olympics in London.
 In qualification, she scored 13.733 on vault, 13.266 on balance beam, and 13.300 on floor to help the Italians qualify for the team final.
 In the team final, she contributed a balance beam score of 12.833 toward the Italian team's seventh-place finish.

+2013

+Preziosa competed at the 2013 City of Jesolo Trophy, where she was part of the Italian team that won silver.
+She also won an individual bronze medal on the balance beam.

+In June, she competed at the 2013 Mediterranean Games.
+She won a gold team medal and an individual bronze on floor exercise.

+2014

+Preziosa competed in three Italian Serie A competitions, but due to a knee injury, she was not able to compete at the Italian Championships.
+Although she initially announced her intention to continue training, she officially retired in early 2015.